What Is TMS Therapy?

 TMS as a Treatment for Depression

-TMS is seen in the medical world as a groundbreaking drug-free treatment for depression.
-Many sufferers of depression turn to TMS as they want to avoid the notable side effects of taking antidepressants.
-On being approved as an effective treatment for depression, NICE noted:
+rTMS is seen in the medical world as a groundbreaking drug-free treatment for depression.
+Many sufferers of depression turn to rTMS if they want to take a non-pharmaceutical approach to treating depression and also want to avoid the notable side effects of taking antidepressants.
+It is a useful treatment for those who have failed to respond to antidepressant medications.

 'The Committee noted that commentary from patients was positive and described significant benefits to their quality of life, including the advantages, for some patients, of being able to stop the use of oral antidepressant medications.'

 You can read the full NICE report here

 rTMS as a Treatment for Chronic Pain, Addiction, Anxiety, and other disorders

 Integrated TMS, has been proven to help alleviate the symptoms of not only Depression, but numerous other conditions such as physical migraines, lower back pain, tinnitus, post stroke neuropathic pain, and other chronic pain conditions.
 It can also help with PTSD, alcohol, and addiction in many forms.
 For more information, please visit our frequently asked questions page.